-Your health care provider usually must let you see your medical record or give you a copy of it no later than 30 days after they receive your request.
+Your health care provider usually must let you see your medical record or give you a copy of it as promptly as the circumstances require and no later than 30 days after they receive your request.
 This right is called the right to access your medical record.